pytorch/pytorch/docs/source/notes/modules.rst

      loss.backward()
      optimizer.step()

-   # Later on, switch the module to eval mode to do inference, compute performance metrics, etc.
+   # After training, switch the module to eval mode to do inference, compute performance metrics, etc.
+   # (see discussion below for a description of training and evaluation modes)
    ...
    net.eval()
    ...